 Ensure that the packs or jars are tightly sealed.

-How to Store Bay Leaves
+How To Store Bay Leaves

 Bay leaves can freshness pretty soon if not stored properly.